GarmanGroup/RABDAM/README.md

 ___

-The *B*<sub>net</sub> metric is a derivative of the (per-atom) *B*<sub>Damage</sub> metric that summarises in a single value the overall extent of specific radiation damage suffered by an MX structure.
+The *B*<sub>net</sub> metric is a derivative of the (per-atom) *B*<sub>Damage</sub> metric that summarises in a single value the total extent of specific radiation damage suffered by an MX structure.
 One of the best-characterised chemical changes resulting from specific radiation damage that occurs within proteins\* is the decarboxylation of Glu and Asp residues; the *B*<sub>net</sub> metric is calculated from a kernel density estimate of the *B*<sub>Damage</sub> values of a structure’s Glu and Asp side chain oxygen atoms as the ratio of the area under the curve either side of the median of the (overall) *B*<sub>Damage</sub> distribution.

 (\* An equivalent of this protein-specific *B*<sub>net</sub> metric for nucleic acids is currently being developed - see the program description above.)